 Strength – (ST).
 Strength is your raw, brute physical power and athletic ability.
 A strength check can be used to attempt, lift, push, pull, break something, or to force your body through something.
 You also will use strength to determine damage when rolling to wound a target.

 Athletics.
 A strength (athletics) check covers any type of physical situation such as climbing a sheer wall or cliff, holding on to a surface while being attacked.
 Jumping up or across remarkably long distances, swimming or staying afloat in currents, strong waves, or areas of otherwise treacherous waters, or resisting being pushed or pulled you underwater.
+If you have skill proficiency in Athletics, increase your Corporeal saving throws by one (+1) for each rank achieved.

 Lift and Push.
 Your strength score regulates the amount of weight you can bear.
 The following will define what you can lift, push, or carry.